julzaza/wildwitchherbs/_posts/2025-07-13-witchy-herbs-for-healing.md

 The sharp scent of clarity and communion.

 - *Folklore:* In ancient Greece, mint was rubbed on altars to call the spirits.
-In folk magic, used to break curses and cool tempers.
 - *Healing Uses:* Digestion, headaches, respiratory ease.
 - Magical Properties: Psychic opening, healing breath, protection.